xAlisher/TC_explorations/README.md

 ## Use Cases

+### 0. ✅ Initialize Keycard (Ready)

+Initialize a new Keycard with PIN, PUK, and pairing password.
+This is the first step for a new Keycard.

+**User Flow:**
+1. Select "Initialize Keycard" from the main screen
+2. **Card Detection**: Tap Keycard to detect it
+   - App searches for the card via ReaderMode
+   - If card not found: Shows "Card not found"
+   - If card found: Shows "Card detected"
+3. **Check Initialization Status**:
+   - App checks if card is already initialized using `CommandSet.getApplicationInfo()`
+   - If card is already initialized: Shows "Card is already initialized"
+   - If card is not initialized: Shows "Card is not initialized.
+Ready to initialize."
+4. **PIN Entry**:
+   - If card is not initialized, shows "Create PIN" dialog
+   - User enters 6-digit PIN (only digits allowed, exactly 6 digits)
+   - "Continue" button validates input (only enabled when 6 digits entered)
+5. **Repeat PIN**:
+   - Shows "Repeat PIN" dialog with "Write PIN" button
+   - User enters the same PIN again
+   - If PINs match: Proceeds to initialization
+   - If PINs don't match: Shows error "PINs do not match" and returns to Create PIN dialog
+6. **Card Initialization**:
+   - Tap card again to initialize
+   - App calls `CommandSet.init(pin, puk, pairingPassword)` where:
+     - PIN: User-entered 6-digit PIN
+     - PUK: Default "123456789012"
+     - Pairing Password: "MyNewCardPassword" (from app configuration)
+   - On success: Shows "Card initialized successfully!" with credentials displayed
+   - On failure: Shows error message

+**Technical Details:**
+- Uses `CommandSet.getApplicationInfo()` to check initialization status
+- Uses `CommandSet.init(String, String, String)` to initialize the card
+- Validates PIN input (6 digits only)
+- Validates PIN matching before proceeding
+- All operations use NFC ReaderMode for card communication

 ### 1. ✅ Write URL to NDEF (Ready)

 Write any URL to an NDEF record on the Keycard, making it readable by standard NFC readers.